 Late Fees

 Approved applicants must waive late fees for customers with arrearages.
 Late fees cannot be included in the calculation of total arrearages or deducted from the amount to credit to customers’ accounts.
+This prohibition does not apply to debt accrued before or after the COVID-19 pandemic relief bill period.

 CUSTOMER CREDIT AND NOTIFICATION